CCOSTAN/Home-AssistantConfig/README.md

 * [Aeon Labs AEDSB09104ZWUS Aeotec Z-Wave Smart Energy Monitor Meter](http://amzn.to/2l5wEDo) to measure energy usage in the home.
 * [SleepNumber Bed i8](http://amzn.to/2kxdXXI) - Has SleepIQ to track occupancy and sleep habits.
 Tied into HA.
 * [MX8 Zodiac Pool Robot](http://amzn.to/2nAGvPf) - Not YET hooked up HA, but working on it.
+* [Pi Zero](http://amzn.to/2ougZQ3) with [Wireless Nub](http://amzn.to/2q38rg4) running Pi-Hole and smacking down internet ads left and right!
+* [NodeMCU Development Boards](http://amzn.to/2ou0NON) hooked into the alarm system wires for DIY alarm system.

 Lots of my gear comes from [BetaBound](https://goo.gl/0vxT8A) for Beta Testing and reviews.